Ticolls/Ticolls/README.md

 🎓 I'm a Computer Science student at Universidade Federal da Bahia (UFBA)

-🌱 I’m currently learning : Spring
+🌱 I’m currently learning : GOlang

   📫 How to reach me:
   Mail me at "ticolls@hotmail.com"